Topeka, Kansas, and Austin, Texas

 A rare Thingies publicity photo

 It's December 1967 in Austin, Texas, and Sonobeat is recording what will become it's sixth 45 RPM stereo single release, Mass Confusion backed with Rainy Sunday Morning by psychedelic band The Thingies.
-The single marks Sonobeat's first foray into psychedelic rock, the genre credited to Austin's 13th Floor Elevators.
-Sonobeat has wanted to record the Elevators, but they're already signed to a long term exclusive deal with Houston-based International Artists Records, so Sonobeat producer Rim Kelley is excited to work with The Thingies, whose name is a shortened version of "horrible evil thingies", a George Harrison line of dialogue in the Beatles film Help!
+Although Sonobeat records unreleased material by Leo and the Prophets, a semi-psychedelic band, earlier in the year, The Thingies' single marks Sonobeat's first true foray into psychedelic rock, the genre generally credited to Austin's 13th Floor Elevators.
+As Sonobeat launches in 1967, it wants to record the Elevators, but they're already signed to a long term exclusive deal with Houston-based International Artists Records, so Sonobeat producer Rim Kelley is excited to work with The Thingies, a "visiting" band from Topeka, Kansas, purportedly en route to San Francisco, California.

 Quoted from Ben Graham's book A Gathering of Promises: The Battle for Texas's Psychedelic Music (2015)

 We're amused to find some accounts on the internet suggesting that Sonobeat records The Thingies in a hotel room.
-This is a twisted account of how the band come to Texas from Florida, en route to San Francisco; stopping to visit Phil Weaver's family in Waco, Texas, the band ends up remaining in Waco for several weeks.
-The local motel where they're staying provides them with rehearsal space.
-The Thingies' Sonobeat sessions actually are recorded during off-hours at the Swinger's Club in north Austin, the same venue Sonobeat has used to record its first single by the Sweetarts.
-The Thingies' vocals are overdubbed about a week later, in a session starting at midnight, at the KAZZ-FM studios (where Sonobeat producer Rim Kelley works as a deejay) in the Perry Brooks Building in downtown Austin.
+This is actually a twisted but unrelated account of how the band come to Texas from Florida, en route to San Francisco, stopping to visit Phil Weaver's family in Waco, Texas, where the band ends up remaining for several weeks.
+The Waco motel where they're staying provides them with rehearsal space.
+Eventually, of course, the band makes it to Austin where they almost are engaged almost immediately as The Matchbox night club's house band.
+But The Thingies' Sonobeat sessions are recorded not at The Matchbox but during off-hours at Swinger's Club in north Austin, the same venue Sonobeat uses to record its first single by the Sweetarts in 1967.
+The Thingies' overdub their vocals about a week later in a session starting at midnight at the KAZZ-FM studios (where Sonobeat producer Rim Kelley works as a deejay) in the Perry Brooks Building in downtown Austin.
+Nope, no hotel room.

-The finished tracks for The Thingies' single sit for a few months while Sonobeat sorts out whether its Conqueroo single or Shiva's Headband single will be released first; both are recorded in the same general time frame as The Thingies' tracks.
-The Thingies' single finally makes it out a week after the Conqueroo's is released (the Shiva's Headband single is shelved and never released).
-The release delay doesn't seem to have any negative impact: Mass Confusion is well received critically and gets local and regional radio airplay.
+The finished tracks for The Thingies' single sit for a few months while Sonobeat sorts out whether its singles by The Conqueroo and Shiva's Headband will be released first; all three bands record with Sonobeat in the same general time frame.
+The Thingies' single finally makes it out a week after The Conqueroo's I've Got Time is released (the Shiva's Headband single ends up shelved and never released).
+The Thingies release delay doesn't seem to have any negative impact: Mass Confusion is well received critically and gets local and regional radio airplay.

-With The Thingies' single, Sonobeat shifts lacquer mastering and vinyl pressing from Houston Records to Sidney J. Wakefield & Company's high-end manufacturing plant in Phoenix, Arizona.
-The move is designed to improve the reproduction quality of Sonobeat's stereo 45s.
+With The Thingies' single, Sonobeat shifts lacquer mastering and vinyl pressing from Houston Records in Houston, Texas, to Sidney J. Wakefield & Company's high-end manufacturing plant in Phoenix, Arizona.
+The move is designed to improve the fidelity and reproduction quality of Sonobeat's stereo 45s.

-From Sonobeat co-founder Bill Josey Sr.'s extensive 1976 interview with Doug Hanners, quoted in Ricky Stein's Sonobeat Records: Pioneering the Austin Sound in the '60s (2014)
+From Sonobeat co-founder Bill Josey Sr.'s extensive 1976 interview with Doug Hanners for Doug's Not Fade Away fanzine article about Sonobeat, quoted in Ricky Stein's Sonobeat Records: Pioneering the Austin Sound in the '60s (History Press; 2014)

-The Thingies – perhaps by design – is shrouded in mystery.
-Is the band from Florida or Kansas?
-Does the band move on from Austin to San Francisco or does it break up before leaving Austin?
+The Thingies – perhaps by design – is a band shrouded in mystery.
+Is the unit from Florida or Kansas?
+Does it move on from Austin to San Francisco, or does it break up before leaving Austin?
 Are the lyrics "love sadly dying" in Mass Confusion references to LSD?
-Wherever the band comes from, The Thingies makes quite an impression on the Austin music scene during barely a six month period, playing gig after gig at Austin's legendary Vulcan Gas Company, the Matchbox, and other local night spots alongside Johnny Winter, the 13th Floor Elevators, The Conqueroo, and most every other leading Central Texas prog and psychedelic rock band.
+Wherever the band comes from, The Thingies makes quite an impression on the Austin music scene during barely a six month period, playing gig after gig at Austin's legendary Vulcan Gas Company, The Matchbox, and other local night spots alongside Johnny Winter, The 13th Floor Elevators, The Conqueroo, and most every other leading Central Texas progressive and psychedelic rock band.
 The Thingies even performs at the Afro Club, traditionally a blues, jazz, and R&B venue in east Austin.
-In actuality, the group is from Topeka, Kansas (except for Phil Weaver, who is from Waco, Texas), has played in Florida, and does break up in Austin, never making it to California.
-The break up occurs just before the band's Sonobeat single is released in spring '68, which is the reason the remaining Thingies tracks are never completed.
+In actuality, the group is from Topeka, Kansas (except for Phil Weaver, who's from Waco, Texas), spends summer 1967 playing in Miami, Florida, and breaks up in Austin, never making it to California.
+The break up occurs just before Sonobeat releases the band's single in spring '68, which is the reason the remaining Thingies tracks are never completed.

 Bob Cole: rhythm guitar